β

 Switch button

 I also improved the switch button to provide better visibility for the user.
-Basically the issue was that the user wasn't really able to clearly know which switch option was activated or not.
-By incorporating the use of primary color, and redesigning the shape of the switch button, it is now more clear which option is currently activated.
+The issue was that the user couldnβt clearly tell which switch option was activated or not.
+By incorporating the use of primary color and redesigning the shape of the switch button, it is now clearer which option is currently activated.
 This improvement ensures a more seamless user experience when navigating switch options.

 β